ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 For example, if you requested the service ID 0x3E and the ECU accepted it, its answer will start with 0x7E (0x3E + 0x40).
 If you requested the service ID 0x10 and the ECU accepted it, its answer will start with 0x50 (0x10 + 0x40).

-Services often allow you to disable positive responses by setting the very first bit of the service parameters as "1".
+Services often allow you to disable positive responses by setting the very first bit of the service parameters as "1" (Positive response suppression).

 Negative responses
 ^^^^^^^^^^^^^^^^^^